 Start with either Python or Ruby to learn a solid programming language with skills that will allow you to develop complex websites and programs.

 Then, if app development is calling start with Swift - Apples new development tool and should be easier for kids to learn than Objective-C or Cocoa.
 Access to a Mac is required.

-If you want a list of tutorials to try for some of the above sites - check out the green boxes below.
+If you want a list of tutorials to try for some of the above sites - check out the links in the boxes below.